Battles in the Salvia Garden: Controlling Spider Mites - Part II

 - Select "soft" products that disrupt the environment the least and dissipate quickly.

 Pyrethrum and Other Miticides.
 Anything that kills spider mites commits miticide.
 But the term is mostly applied to chemical products that target mites but often are broad-spectrum pesticides.
 Many kill a wide variety of beneficial insects, as well as pests, and persist for a long time in the garden.
-The University of Florida includes a long list of these products in its advisory about how to deal with spider mites.
+One example is the family of Pyrethroids.

 One word of warning when buying Pyrethrum: If you want an natural product, avoid products containing synergistic chemicals, such as PBO ( Piperonyl butoxide), which makes Pyrethrum's poison more potent.